saldarji/darjix/_posts/2025-10-16-Edtech-News-Experiment.md

 author: "Sal Darji"
 ---

-I built n AI-powered news aggregator using Cursor.
+I built an AI-powered news aggregator using Cursor.
 It automatically finds and summarizes the latest education technology news every week.

 ## How does it work?